 - If your spouse and children survive you, your surviving spouse will receive one third of your separate personal property.
 However, your surviving spouse will only receive a life estate (the right to use the property until his or her death) in one-third of your separate real property.
 Your children would inherit the remaining interest outright.

-- If you are married, but don’t have descendants, your separate personal property will be distributed to your surviving spouse .
+- If you are married, but don’t have descendants, your surviving spouse will receive your separate personal property.
 However, if you have surviving parents and siblings, your surviving spouse will receive only one-half of the separate real property.
 The other half will pass to your parents, siblings or descendants of siblings according to a statutory formula.

-If you want the freedom to decide how and to whom your property will be distributed when you die, you need a will.
+If you want the freedom to decide who gets your property when you die, you need a will.